HansHR2023/p1/README.md

 Data was completely anonimized for privacy purposes, but this has it's effect on the quality of the model.

-notebooks/
+p1/notebooks
 The project was built in 7 steps, displayed on a Trello board.
 All steps including analysis and explanantion were carried out in Jupyter notebooks.

-build/pipeline_data_model_production.py:
+After that a data pipleine, a regression model and an interface were build.

+p1/broncode/build/pipeline_data_model_production.py:
 The pipeline requests data from a REST api server and saves it to a SQLite database.

-build/pipeline_regression_model_production.py:
+p1/brondocde/build/pipeline_regression_model_production.py:
 A regression model is trained on this data and the trained model is saved as a pickle file.

-run/interface.py:
+p1/broncode/run/interface.py:
 The interface program for use by the health consultant loads the trained model from the pickle file and asks for user input to calculate the lifespan and the bmi.

 Alternatively the coefficients and the intercept, decribing the trained model, are saved to a SQLite database, to be used by an app on a mobile phone.
-Thi is because the app isn't running on the Python programming language and therefore cannot use the trained model.
+This is because the app isn't running on the Python programming language and therefore cannot use the trained model.

+p1/advies
+A powerpoint with a brief report including advice and ethics.

+p1/onderbouwing
+A longer report

+p1/git-historie
+The git history